 Before we jump in, let’s get the Minimum Order Quantity (MOQ) definition down pat.
-It’s fairly self-explanatory, but essentially refers to the minimum amount that can be ordered from a wholesaler supplier.
+It’s fairly self-explanatory.
+Minimum Order Quantity refers to the minimum amount that can be ordered from a wholesaler supplier.
 For example, if you have an MOQ of 100 units or $100, your customers must be able to purchase at least 100 units or spend $100 to be able to buy from you.

 Specifying MOQs is beneficial in ensuring you’re making a healthy profit margin and keeping a stable cash flow.
 Using TradeGecko’s B2B eCommerce platform, you can set an MOQ by specifying the lowest quantity of a certain product that you are willing to sell to any buyer.

 Killing it in the wholesale business requires you to understand one essential truth: